paulwarren/nzde/dict/V/README.md

 >  <b>THATCHER</b> I've got in my pocket for thee, And then in Court I'll jolly soon `vag' you, Months then in quod you'll get two or three. <i>(1862,Dunedin Songster,No.1/9</i>) [NOTES: The Races and the Sharpers in Dunedin Songster Bracelets]

 >  A little time ago the police successfully vagged a couple of very unvirtuous, frowsy, filthy females named Annie Evans and Jessie Hay, who used to make everybody miserable that looked at them. <i>(Apr 27, 1907,NZ Truth,97/5/4</i>)

-## Vag

- <i>n.</i> [The Vag, a particular newspaper columnist]

->  We are pleased the "Vag" is contributing to our Labour paper, and trust that he will long continue his good advice to "Henry." <i>(Jul 3, 1920,Grey River Argus,3</i>)

->  In the official organ of Labor, "The Vag" tells the workers that wages will be knocked sidewards, "unless you give us more representatives in Parliament ..." <i>(Sep 2, 1922,NZ Truth,4</i>)